josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/📘_how_declarations_work.md

 ---

 ## 🏮 Footer
-*How Declarations Work* is a living node of the Polaris Protocol.
+*📘 How Declarations Work* is a living node of the Polaris Protocol.
 It clarifies the small-scale transparency and compliance logic used when receiving civic correspondence or low-value items.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-24_